fbpx

 Movies inspire all sorts of creative ideas, including the notion of video wills.
 However, can you really create a legally binding will through video in Florida?

-Let’s unpack the legal requirements for wills in Florida to shed light on this question.
+Let’s examine the legal requirements for wills in Florida to answer this question.
+For more insight, you might want to talk with an estate planning attorney near you.

 1. Written Format